Thomascountz/Thomascountz.github.io_old/_portfolio/2_project.md

 <h1>What's inside?</h1>
 <br>
 <p>
-<strong>tl;dr</strong> As my first solo rails project, I practiced wireframing, TDD with RSpec and Capybara, and built a focused MVP that will allow my to feel more confident using industry standard authentication gems.
+<strong>tl;dr</strong> As my first solo rails project, I practiced wireframing, TDD with RSpec and Capybara, and built a focused MVP that will allow me to feel more confident using industry standard authentication gems.
 <hr>
 <br>
 This project was an obvious segue from <a href="https://www.railstutorial.org" target="_blank">Michael Hartl's Tutorial</a>, but I wanted to do this one on my own.
 What I had most trouble following in Hartl's book was his testing, which as of the Fourth Edition (Rails 5), uses Test::Unit, rather than RSpec, which I'm more familiar with.
 This led me to want to try my hand at writing my own tests with RSpec, rather than simply adapting his tests for my needs.